 Common Name: Coastal Tidytips

-Layia platyglossa is a Annual up to 0.30 metres tall.
+Layia platyglossa is an annual plant that can grow up to 0.30 metres tall.

 South-western N. America - California and Baja California.